-2.1 TADD Semantics for RMCS
+2.3.
+TADD Semantics for contract monitoring

-Inspired by related work in the formal representation of states of compliance and violation [10], we partition the set of global states Q of $S(\mathcal{A})$ for $\mathcal{A} = (\Sigma, L, l^0, V, \mathcal{X}, \mathcal{E}, \mathcal{I})$ into two subsets G and R such that $G \cap R = \emptyset^5$.
-The set Grepresents green (or ideal) states, whereas R represents the red (or non-ideal) ones.
+In our framework, we use the TADD for an agent-based service as a formal structure for the specification of all possible behaviours (contract-compliant or otherwise).
+Inspired by related work in the formal representation of states of compliance and violation [15], we partition the set of global states Q of S(A)for $A = (\Sigma, L, l^0, V, X, \mathcal{E}, \mathcal{I})$ into two subsets G and R such that $G \cap R = \emptyset^3$.
+The set G represents green (or ideal) states, whereas R represents the red (or non-ideal) ones.
 Intuitively, G contains the states of compliance and R contains the states of violation with respect to the contract, i.e., the whole set of clauses being included.
 Figure 1 illustrates the intuition behind the semantics.

-Fig. 1.
+Figure 1.
 Partitioning of states and transitions in a TADD